dss-extensions/dss_capi/docs/usage.md

 - Array property access
 - General functions

+If you find an issue, such as an unexpected runtime exception or crash, and want to help find it in the Pascal code, see the [Debugging](https://github.com/dss-extensions/dss_capi/blob/0.10.x/docs/debug.md) document for basic instructions.

 ## Simple properties

 All simple properties are implemented as a pair of functions.
 Some properties only have one function, indicating they are either read-only or write-only.